slowernews/wisdom-tldr/chapters/chapter_3_action.md

 One of the great problems with filters is our human tendency to think that what we see is all there is, without realizing that what we see is being filtered.

-Be specially careful when facing new ideas.<br>
+Be specially careful when facing new ideas.
 Too much info is also prone to bias: you'll always find confirmation to your pre-existing beliefs.

 > *'Nothing is as simple at seems at first, or as hopeless as it seems in the middle, or as finished as it seems in the end.'*